 If you can get there early, any of the pedestrian bridges across the Strip will provide the perfect view of the fireworks.

-Other good vantage points are the SkyFall Lounge on the 64th level of Delano Las Vegas and Foundation Room atop Mandalay Bay.
+Other good vantage points are the SkyFall Lounge on the 64th level of Delano Las Vegas and Foundation Room on the 63rd floor of Mandalay Bay.
 These venues offer a bird's eye view of all the action on The Vegas Strip with an outdoor patio and floor-to-ceiling windows facing The Strip.

 The Ice Rink New Year's Eve Fireworks Viewing Party at The Cosmopolitan of Las Vegas.
 Ring in 2019 with an open bar, live DJ and ice skating with unmatched views of the Las Vegas Strip.
 See details below

 The outdoor patios at Nine Fine Irishmen at New York-New York will put you right in the middle of all the action and great spots to watch the fireworks.

-Besides the Vegas strip, another great place to rock the night away and ring in 2019 in Las Vegas would be the Fremont Street Experience in downtown Vegas.
+Besides the Vegas strip, another great place to rock the night away and ring in 2019 in Las Vegas would be at the Fremont Street Experience in downtown Vegas.

-Enjoy live concerts and fireworks under the canopy at the Fremont Street New Year's Eve party.
-Themed America's Party, Fremont Street Experience at New Year's eve is always a blast.
+The Fremont Street New Year's Eve party, themed America's Party is always a blast.
 This year the best of the best will be performing hours of live concerts.
 There will be on stage pyrotechnics and surprises galore.
 Enjoy 12 bands on four stages, including a dazzling EDM stage with alluring dancers and aerialists.
 Here are a few things you should know about this event:

 It's an adult only event.
 You must be 21 yrs old to attend.